Back to Blog

 After months of trial, error, and tears, I stumbled on something that actually works.

-I haven't missed a deadline in 8 months.
+I haven't missed a deadline or packing list in 8 months.

 Here's exactly what I do: